 Axes | Themes | EcoTypes | Priorities | Going Deeper

-EcoTypes includes twelve axes, from which three themes and eight EcoTypes are derived.
-These EcoTypes can be applied in many ways, including our global priorities.
+EcoTypes includes twelve axes, from which three themes and twelve EcoTypes are derived.
+EcoTypes can be applied in many ways, including our global priorities.
 An introduction to each is below.

 Take the EcoTypes Survey